 - 1. Best results with the modeling curriculum are obtained when all dimensions of the curriculum are accounted for systematically and comprehensively.
 Selective implementation of some components but not others from each of the two broad dimensions (instructional methodology and course content) may enhance student achievement enough to cross the basic threshold or even the Newtonian threshold, but not enough to reach the critical threshold. - 2.
-When teachers cover comprehensively one broad dimension rather than the other, students are enabled to cross the basic or even Newtonian threshold but not the critical threshold.
-This is reflected in Figure 4 where the teacher in Group 3 with the higher MPS score concentrated, though erratically, more on restructuring content than on following the learning cycle, and where all teachers in Group 2 had the balance tipped in the opposite direction. - 3.
+When teachers cover comprehensively one broad dimension rather than the other, students, like before, are enabled to cross the basic or even Newtonian threshold but not the critical threshold.
+This is reflected in Figure 5 where the teacher in Group 3 with the higher MPS score concentrated, though erratically, more on restructuring content than on following the learning cycle, and where all teachers in Group 2 had the balance tipped in the opposite direction. - 3.
 Between the two broad dimensions, the one pertaining to restructuring course content around basic models and emphasizing modeling processes has a significantly higher impact on student achievement than the dimension pertaining to instructional methodology.
 However, only when the two are conveniently accounted for, students can cross the critical threshold of a given course (and the IE ceiling). - 4.
-Learning materials, other than course manual, and including MBL, have little impact on student achievement if not used in the manner advocated by modeling theory to develop a scientific theory that is the object of a science course around basic models, and to foster systematic development of modeling processes.
+Learning materials, other than course manual, and including MBL, have little impact on student achievement if not used in the manner advocated by modeling theory to develop a scientific theory that is the object of a science (or technology) course around basic models and to foster systematic development of modeling schemes and conceptual "tools of the trade".

-6. Toward meaningful and equitable learning of mathematics, science and technology
+6. Toward meaningful and equitable learning of science and technology

-Our long experience with the modeling curriculum shows that normative evaluation as described in this paper is a necessary condition: (a) for science education to help students evolve into the scientific realm in meaningful ways and become adequately skilled for scientific practice, (b) for MSTE to become an equitable enterprise whereby all students willing to invest necessary efforts, and capable of doing so, are enabled to cross certain thresholds, and (c) for curriculum reform to be sustainable.
-More specifically, curriculum evaluation must be conducted according to pre-established taxonomy and criteria set primarily in terms of the educational theory within the framework of which curriculum was formulated.
-Furthermore, normative evaluation should not be an end by itself.
-It should not be carried out for the mere sake of ascertaining the intrinsic value of a given curriculum, but for the purpose of continuous regulation of various aspects of the curriculum.
+Our long experience with the modeling curriculum shows that normative evaluation as described in this paper is a necessary condition: (a) for science and technology education to help students evolve into the scientific realm in meaningful ways and become adequately skilled for S&T practice, (b) for STE to become an equitable enterprise whereby all students willing to invest necessary efforts, and capable of doing so, are enabled to cross certain thresholds, and (c) for curriculum reform to be sustainable.
+More specifically, evaluation of learning materials must be, on the one hand, an integral part of curriculum evaluation.
+It must be conducted according to pre-established taxonomy and criteria set primarily in terms of the educational theory within the framework of which curriculum was formulated.
+On the other hand, normative evaluation should not be an end by itself.
+It should not be carried out for the mere sake of ascertaining the intrinsic value of materials and curriculum, but for the purpose of continuous regulation of various aspects of the curriculum.
 Concerned teachers must take an active role as action-researchers in this direction.

-Various curriculum components cannot be developed and subsequently evaluated independently of one another.
-Efficacy of a particular mean or mode of learning and instruction is not an intrinsic factor that depends only on the nature of the component of concern.
-For example, the merits of learning materials depend on the way materials are being used in the learning process.
+S&T learning materials cannot be developed and subsequently evaluated independently of other curriculum components.
+These include educational tenets, program of instruction (content and structure), learning and teaching strategies, and assessment modes and means.
+Effectiveness of learning materials is not an intrinsic factor that depends only on the nature of such materials.
+It especially depends on the way materials are being used in the learning process.
 Subsequently, it is indispensable that learning materials be evaluated in terms of their effectiveness on student achievement, and this in relation to instructional methodology and student learning styles inside and outside the classroom.
 This is how we proceeded with the modeling curriculum, as described in part in the previous section.